cloudmaster2010/openstack/README.md

 # osp
-This page is summarizing the osp tasks.
+This page is to share the OpenStack pieces of knowledge with people interested in the OpenStack Platform.